fecgov/openFEC/README.md

 Clone this repository.

-Create a python environment for your project.
+Create a Python environment for your project.
 We use virtualenv and virtualenv wrapper, but feel free to create up your environment with your preferred set up.

-You will need your python3 path to make sure you environment is pointing to the right python version.
+You will need your Python 3 path to make sure you environment is pointing to the right Python version.
 You can find that out by running:
 ```
 which python3
 ```